10 Frugal Habits That Can Save You Over $500 a Month

 Earn Cashback on Everyday Purchases

 Cashback apps reward routine spending.
 Sign up for Rakuten (shop through their links) or Fetch (scan grocery receipts).
-Combine with store loyalty programs for extra value.
+Combine them with store loyalty programs so everyday errands work harder for you.
 For budgeting help, try minimalist budgeting tools for beginners.

 Popular Cashback Apps